theodoreOnzGit/tuas_boussinesq_solver/patch_notes.md

 again at flows in excess of 1000 kg/s.
 Doing all this well is crucial for reactor simulators such as the FHR Educational Simulator.

+I intend to make a series of tutorials and examples that cumulates in the CIET Educational Simulator, explaining how TUAS is to be used.

+1. The first level is to use existing pre-built components.
+2. The second level is to use heat transfer entities and control volumes to make your own components.
+3. The third level, more advanced, is to integrate this with external libraries to construct full GUI simulators such as the CIET Educational Simulator.

 ## v 0.0.10

 I redid all the validation tests for coupled natural circulation in CIET,